Cultural Producers Programme

 -

-A Cultural Producer makes things happen in a range of industries, including the cultural sector and increasingly in non-arts related sectors such as health and environment.
-They are the people who pull the strings behind the scenes, collaborating with artists, technical staff, marketing teams and others to bring cultural events and programmes of all kinds to life.
-Cultural Producers work in organisations of all sizes, often in local community settings.
+A cultural producer makes things happen in a range of industries, including the cultural sector and increasingly in non-arts related sectors such as heritage, health, environment and within social action.
+Cultural producers are the people who pull the strings behind the scenes, collaborating with artists, technical staff, marketing teams, funders, project stakeholders and others to bring cultural events, ideas and programmes of all kinds to life.
+They work across art-forms, as freelancers or staff, in organisations of all sizes, often in local community settings.

 -

-The Cultural Producer Programme is open to 18-30 year old Newham residents who have worked or volunteered in any cultural or arts-related organisation, and who have the passion and drive to pursue a career in this field.
+The Cultural Producers programme is open to 18-30 year old Newham residents (living within the London Borough of Newham) who have some experience working or volunteering in any cultural or arts-related organisation or project, and who have the passion and drive to pursue a career in this field.

 The aim of this project is to empower individuals from the local community to become the next generation of cultural leaders in the borough.
 We particularly encourage applications from people underrepresented in these industries – including those from the global majority, those with disabilities, and those with socio-economic difficulties – as we believe it’s important that the Cultural Producers are representative of the diverse communities that make up Newham.